Journalism and Mass Communication

 Other Honors Opportunities

 When an honors section of a course is not available, students may be able to complete an honors enrichment contract to earn honors credit.
 Individual work is determined by the professor in consultation with the student and may range from papers and presentations to creative projects.
-Honors work must be related to the learning objectives of the course and extend the student’s learning.
+Honors work can be related to the learning objectives of the course and extend the student’s overall learning.

 College